YashAnand1/UnderstandingLDAP/README.md

                     |-------> Table-Chair details (their Number, their Colour, Type of chair, etc.)
 ```

-Provided below are the steps that I utilised for creating a directory for the above structure within LDAP by strictly using LDAP Data Interchange Format (LDIF) files:
+Provided below are the steps that I utilised for creating a directory for the above structure within LDAP by strictly writing LDAP Data Interchange Format (LDIF) files:

 **1. Creating Suffix**
 - Entered the LDAP container using `podman exec -it ldap-v1 bash` where ldap-v1 is my container's name
-- Created a new suffix:
-	- Ran ``

 - Created suffix using `dsconf -D "cn=Directory Manager" ldap://localhost:3389 backend create --suffix="dc=chairtables, dc=com" --be-name="company""`
 	- *`dsconf`*: CLI-Tool for managing directories - Have not studied this tool in detail
 	- *`-D="cn=Directory Manager"`*: To define the Distinguished Name (bindDN) used while connecting - Directory Manager is Admin